 If you’ve been neglecting your yard for a while, we think it is about time you made a change.
-Seeing brown grass and withered plants in your garden can get you to avoid going outdoors even in a place as beautiful as the Gold Coast.
+Seeing brown grass and withered plants in your garden can get you to avoid going outdoors even in a place as beautiful as the Melbourne.

 Why not create a space that you will actually enjoy spending time in?